MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-csat.md

 The Customer satisfaction drivers chart shows you the topics that are having the most impact on customer satisfaction.

-By default, the dashboard shows you key performance indicators for the last seven days.
-To change the time period to the last 30 days, select **Last 30 days** from the drop-down list at the top of the dashboard.
+By default, the page shows you key performance indicators for the last seven days.
+To change the time period to the last 30 days, select **Last 30 days** from the drop-down list at the top of the page.

 ## Customer satisfaction drivers chart